LukasHuth/TeacherList/README.md

 You can customize the display of teacher information using the followingparameters in the URL:

-- **table_amount**: Specifies the amount of tables (rows) used for displaying teacher information next to each other.
-Default value is 2.
 - **hide_null_teachers**: Controls whether teachers who are registered at the school but do not have courses scheduled for the current year are displayed.
 Default value is true, meaning they are hidden.